mannd/QTc/README.markdown

 	let qtcCalculatorClassification = qtcCalculator.classification // classification = .power
 	// this is the type of mathematical equation: .power, .linear, .exponential, etc.

-## Other formulas
+## QTp formulas and formulas depending on sex and/or age
-Predictive formulas (i.e. formulas that predict the QT based on the RR interval) are also included.
-These formulas have a *qtp* prefix, e.g. .qtpBdl for the Boudoulas formula (QTpBDL).
-More complex QTc and QTp formulas that use sex and age in addition to the usual QT and RR parameters are also included.
+QTp formulas are similar to the QTc formulas, except there is no QT parameter.
+Only rate or RR interval is needed to calculate the QTp.

+Some QTc and QTp formulas are age and or sex dependent.
+In this case add a sex: and/or age: parameter to the calling function.
 For example:

 	let qtpBdl = QTc.qtpCalculator(formula: .qtpBdl)
-	let qtpInSec = qtpBdl.calculate(rrInSec: 77, sex: .male, age: 0)
+	let qtpInSec = qtpBdl.calculate(rrInSec: 77, sex: .male)

 Note that in this case the formula uses sex but not age.
-However both age and sex are included as parameters for all these "complex" QTc or QTp formulas.
+If you include extra age or sex parameters that are not used by the formula they will be ignored.
+However failure to include a necessary parameter will result in the return of an error (Double.nan, see next section).

 ## Errors
 None of the functions throw exceptions.
 However, some QTc formulas have the potential for division by zero or performing fractional power operations on negative numbers.
 Parameters are not checked for these problematic inputs.
 Division by zero (generally if the RR interval is zero) will result in the value Double.infinity, and zero divided by itself (generally if the QT and RR are both zero) or a fractional root of a negative number (if the RR is negative) will result in Double.nan.
 Thus if input parameters are not checked for sanity, it is necessary to check results as follows: